Sana-A-E/Sanas-Foundry-QoL/README.md

 <!--- ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2F<your-module-name>&colorB=4aa94a) -->

 # Sana's Quality of Life Improvements for Foundry VTT
 A FoundryVTT module for DnD5e adding various new functionalities and improvments to Foundry.
 Tested to work on Foundry v12.
-Might work on other versions too.
+Might work on higher versions too but hasn't been tested.
 Currently you can't turn on or off features if you just want some features but not the others, but I might add this option in the future.

 * [Dynamic Actor Enrichers](#📝-dynamic-actor-enrichers-(dnd5e))